nolanlawson/slow-deps/README.md

 In additon to the install time, the size on disk and the total number of transitive dependencies are also printed.

 Note that this doesn't measure the cost of npm de-duplicating the sub-dependencies; it only measures the time for installing each dependency independently.
-So the "combined time" and "combined size" are both just rough estimates, as are the per-package times, because you may have packages with many common dependencies that would therefore get de-duped.
+So the "total time" and "total size" are both just rough estimates, as are the per-package times, because you may have packages with many common dependencies that would therefore get de-duped.

 It's also worth noting that because this tool creates a temporary npm cache while it works, you'll be seeing the _uncached_ time for each package.
-Therefore your actual `npm install` should run a bit faster, assuming everythign is cached.
+Therefore your actual `npm install` should run a bit faster, assuming everything is cached.